hotohoto/study-notes/ml/papers/202112-high-resolution-image-synthesis-with-latent-diffusion-models.md

 ### 4.1 On perceptual compression tradeoffs

+- comparison to pixel based diffusion model which is `LDM-1`
+- FID comparison for class-conditional models trained on ImageNet
+  - LDM-{1,2} look bad
+  - LDM-{4-16} look good
+- sampling speed test for ImageNet and CelebA-HQ
+  - LDM-{4-8} look good

 ### 4.2 Image generation with latent diffusion

+- performs decent despite of using much less computational resources
+- compared to the other SOTA models

 ### 4.3 Conditional latent diffusion

 #### 4.3.1 Transformer encoders for LDMs

+- text conditioned image synthesis
+  - performs decent despite of using much less computational resources
+  - applying classifier free guidance greatly boosts the sample quality
+- semantic layouts conditioned image synthesis
+- class-conditional image synthesis on ImageNet
+  - $f \in \{4, 8\}$ was the best
+  - SOTA despite of using much less computational resources

 #### 4.3.2 Convolutional sampling beyond $256^2$

+- conditioning on spatially aligned conditioning information via concatenation
+- signal-to-noise ratio induced by the scale of the latent space significantly affects the results

 ### 4.4 Super-resolution with latent diffusion

+- conditioning on low-resolution images via concatenation
+- x4 upscaling
+- better FID than SR3
+- worse IS than SR3
+- PSR and SSIM can be pushed by using a post-hoc guiding mechanism.
+  - implemented a image-based guider via a perceptual loss
+- models
+  - LDM-SR
+  - LDM-BSR
+    - using more diverse degradation
+      - the bicubic degradation process does not generalize well to images which do not follow this pre-processing

 ### 4.5 Inpainting with latent diffusion

+- conditioning on masked images and the mask itself via concatenation

 ## 5 Limitations & societal impact